 Researchers experience a pressing demand from society to create solutions for a range of urgent problems.
 In the domain of life sciences such demands relate to climate change, food security, healthy diets, sustainable agriculture, ecological resilience and nature conservation.
 These demands come forward most concretely in requirements for research funding to stipulate the societal relevance of your proposed study.
 Some funding schemes demand precise ‘impact pathways’ that spell out how each of the envisioned research results lead to specific benefits for society.
 Overall, research is expected to develop innovations that contribute to sustainability as well as economic growth.
 For PhD candidates such expectations can provide motivation to incorporate making an impact into their PhD research.
 But how to do this?

-This course offers different perspectives on understanding, anticipating and making impact.
+This course is focused on making a plan of action.
 You will discover how fundamental research can be combined with societal impact in various ways without a single-best option.
 You will have the opportunity to reflect on the impact of your own work, learn from other PhD candidates and other researchers working at the interface of research, policy and society.

 In an interactive learning programme, you will be actively engaged during the two course days, included the evening of the first day.
 In preparation to the course, you will be asked to do a small assignment in the weeks before the course.

 Without ignoring common media tools for reaching an audience, the main focus in this course is on activities to collaborate with professional groups, citizens and other stakeholders.
 In a panel discussion, experienced researchers will provide examples of their own experiences, and describe how the quality of the research ultimately benefited from impact activities as well.

 You will explore your personal wishes and develop ideas on how to integrate impact activities in your research.
 Via intensive exchange with the other course members, you will elaborate a good plan for your own PhD-project, ready to be presented to your supervisors after the course.